wikimedia/mediawiki-services-wikispeech-pronlex/docker/README.md

 ## Docker installation

-### Obtain a Docker image
+### I. Obtain a Docker image

-A) Obtain a Docker image using one of the following methods
+Obtain a Docker image using one of the following methods

 * from a Dockerfile URL: